muhammedakcal/OrangeHRM/README.md

 # Hi, I'm Muhammed!
 I am a QA Automation Test Engineer👋

 # Software  Tester Assignment

-This project was created for the Cloudwise Company's Assignment.
+This project was created as part of a assignment for the Cloudwise Company

 ## Environment Variables

-- To run this project, you need to click 'Run' Icon button in the feature file.
+- To run this project, go to the feature file and click the 'Run' Icon button.
-- The parallel test execution is not operating due to the multiple thread issues on web driver.
+- Due to various thread issues with the web driver, parallel test execution is not available for now.
-- Please use this option untill the driver thread issue is fixed.
+- Please use this option until the issue with the driver thread is resolved.
-- You can also change your cofiguration settings from cofiguration.properties file, such as browser options, url, flash and draw elements as well as page titles.
+- You may also alter your setup settings, such as browser options, url, flash and draw elements, and page titles, through the configuration.properties file.
 ## Run Locally

 Clone the project